2BAD/bitrix/README.md

 const bitrix = Bitrix('https://YOUR_DOMAIN.bitrix24.ru/rest', 'YOUR_AUTH_TOKEN')
 ```

-Finally, use client to ease your Bitrix pain:
+Finally, use the client to ease your Bitrix pain:

 ```ts
 import Bitrix from '@2bad/bitrix'